- Building web pages with BEE

 Building web pages with BEE

-In addition, they will find new features that make sense for web pages, such as forms, embedded videos, and the ability to paste scripts, like an embeddable SurveyMonkey or Typeform survey.
+In addition, you will find exclusive features that make sense for web pages, such as forms, embedded videos, and the ability to paste scripts, like an embeddable SurveyMonkey or Typeform survey.

-Here are a few examples of splash and landing pages your customers can build with BEE:
+Here are a few examples of web pages your customers can build with BEE:

 - Product showcase or teaser